flybywiresim/docs/docs/beginner-guide/descent.md

 Margin can be lower when headwind and larger for tailwind.

-As can be seen on the simplified chart there will be a further descent to TIMBA at FL70 and after that (not on our example chart) there will be a descent to the final approach which will be at 2000ft at the Final Approach Fix FF26L.
+As can be seen on the chart there will be a further descent to TIMBA at FL70 and after that (as can be see on [this](https://www.aurora.nats.co.uk/htmlAIP/Publications/2021-06-17-AIRAC/graphics/114442.pdf) chart) there will be a descent to the final approach which will be at 2000ft at the Final Approach Fix FF26L.

-The same methodology can be applied to these descents as well but they are much easier as they are usually designed in a way that an aircraft with a 3° descent can make these descents with ease.
+The same methodology/calculation as our initial descent can be applied to these descents as well but they are much easier as they are usually designed in a way that an aircraft with a 3° descent path can make these descents with ease.

 ATC will quite often instruct certain altitudes within the STAR and APPR which deviate from the STAR and APPR charts.
 So expect such instructions at any time.